dcm4che/dcm4chee-arc-cs/docs/networking/config/exportPriorsRule.rst

     "
     .. _dcmExportReoccurredInstances:

-    :ref:`Export Reoccurred Instances <dcmExportReoccurredInstances>`",string,"Indicates if the entity shall be exported on subsequent occurrence of instances Enumerated values: NEVER, ALWAYS or REPLACE.
+    :ref:`Export Reoccurred Instances <dcmExportReoccurredInstances>`",string,"Indicates if the entity shall be exported on subsequent occurrence of instances

+    Enumerated values:

+    NEVER

+    ALWAYS

+    REPLACE

     (dcmExportReoccurredInstances)"